iausathub/readthedocs_template/README.rst

 Template for the Read the Docs tutorial
 =======================================

-This GitHub template includes fictional Python library with some basic Sphinx docs.
+This GitHub template includes a fictional Python library with some basic Sphinx documentation.

 The sample documentation website is here: